dupi-singh/cheatsheets/ssh.md

 ------------------------------------------------------------------------------------------

 ### Populate .bashrc
 It is a good idea to populate the $HOME/.bashrc with neccessary stuff that you have to do every time.
-Every time you log into the cluster or submit a job the commands in your $HOME/.bashrc file will be executed. bashrc can be edited by directly exporting to it or using gedit:
+Every time you log into the cluster or submit a job, the commands in your $HOME/.bashrc file will be executed. bashrc can be edited by directly exporting to it or using gedit:
 ```bash
 gedit ~/.bashrc
 ```